B is for Birth Place.

 - any of the above records for the subject's brothers or sisters.

 These are just the sources that I can think of right now.
-Some of these sources are online at (for example) FindMyPast (Australia) and FindMyPast (UK).
+Some of these sources are online at FindMyPast (that link goes to a full list of their record sets worldwide).

 Where else have you found a reference to the exact town or parish in which a person was born?